metaplex-foundation/developer-hub/src/pages/candy-machine-4/create.md

 #### name

 The name that appears on all Assets minted with hidden settings enabled.
+Note that, just like for the prefixes of the Config Line Settings, special variables can be used for the Name and URI of the Hidden Settings.
+As a reminder, these variables are:

+- `$ID$`: This will be replaced by the index of the minted NFT starting at 0.
+- `$ID+1$`: This will be replaced by the index of the minted NFT starting at 1.

+You should use this to be able to match the NFTs that you want to your revealed data.

 #### uri